 Park River to Park Forks: The spur running S from Pukematawai offers the easiest access to the glacier-carved upper Park Valley, though the saddle between Pukematawai and Arete is also used.
 Beware however the hanging valley draining Arete's SE face.

-The stream is rough even above bushline, though there are no serious gorges in this section.
-Huge slabs under Puketoro offer one of the few landmarks, and 5 hours should suffice from Pukematawai to Park Forks.
+The stream is rough even above the bushline, though there are no serious gorges in this section.
+Huge slabs under Puketoro offer one of the few landmarks.
+Seven hours should suffice from Pukematawai to Park Forks.
 A good campsite is on the TR, 75 metres above Park Forks.
-An emergency exit would be to the Main Range, though an exit over 1031 to Kelleher Creek could be considered.
+An emergency exit would be onto the Main Range, though an exit over .1031 and down Kelleher Creek could be considered. [revised January 2020]

 Waiohine River Headwater to Park Forks: This headwater has a number of good campsites.
-It is shorter than the Park, and has good access direct from Lancaster, Tarn Ridge, or down spur (Topo50 BN34 045 823, NZMS260 S25 145 440).
-From the foot of this spur, 2½ hours will bring Park Forks.
-These pools are simple.
+It is shorter than the Park, and has good access from the basin between Lancaster and the Pinnacles, and from Tarn Ridge, especially down spur (Topo50 BN34 045 823(approve sites)).
+From the foot of this spur, 3 to 4 hours will bring Park Forks.
+Bouldery, but no problematic pools. [revised January 2019]

 Park Forks to Mid-Waiohine Hut: This section is rather pleasant travel with few real gorge stretches: mainly a series of pools and beaches.
 There are many pleasant camp flats in this section.
 Quite long sections of the river can be floated or deep waded as desired: 4 hours or so.